gavinrozzi/grwebsite/src/content/media/civic-tech-podcast.md

 ---
 title: "Episode 2: Data for Action"
-date: 2024-09-29
+date: 2025-09-29
 type: "podcast"
-venue: "DCA Podcast: Community at the Core"
+venue: "Community at the Core: A DCA Podcast"
 location: "New Jersey Department of Community Affairs"
 summary: "Discussion with DCA leadership on the vital role of data-driven insights in decision-making, and the innovative tools being used to collect, analyze, and share data more effectively across the department."
 url: "https://podcasts.apple.com/us/podcast/episode-2-data-for-action/id1835434402?i=1000729166480"